Deque

 RemoveBack : Remove an element from the back.

-PeekBack : This method returns the first element of the Deque same as queue front method.
+PeekBack : This method returns the first element of the Deque same as queue method.

-PeekFront : This method returns the end element of the Deque same as stack peek method.
+PeekFront : This method returns the end element of the Deque same as stack method.

 Size : Return Size of the deque.